Maryvale Preparatory School: Performing Arts

 Drama: The Drama Department produces a fall and a spring play, which are typically both musicals.
 Upper and Middle School students make up both the cast and crew of these productions.

 Choruses: The Maryvale Chorus is open by audition to students of all grades; they perform at on-campus liturgies and concerts, as well as off-campus concerts and festivals.
 The Maryvale Singers is a smaller choir for Upper Schoolers, while the Trinities is made up of just 9-12 Upper School students.
 Middle schoolers can also join the middle school choir, the Maryvale Julies.

-Orchestra/Band: The Maryvale Band is open to students of all grades.

 Dance: A student-run dance troupe was formed in the fall of 2012 by its founder and inaugural president Rachel Higdon, Class of 2013.
 She worked hard with her vice president Anna Cuffari, to produce beautiful numbers in a variety of styles including ballet, jazz, lyrical, modern, and tap.
 This small but strong group performs in Maryvale shows throughout the year.